Crossroads Christian Communications

 Finances

-Crossroads Christian Communications is a Large charity with donations of $13.3m in F2019.
-Administrative costs are 5% of revenues and fundraising costs are 9% of donations.
-This results in total overhead spending of 13%.
-For every dollar donated to the charity, 87 cents go toward its programs.
-This falls within Ci’s reasonable range for overhead spending.
+Crossroads received total donations of $9.2m in F2022.
+Administrative costs are 21% of revenues (less investment income), and fundraising costs are 2% of donations.
+This results in total overhead spending of 22%.
+For every dollar donated, 78 cents are available for programs, which is within Ci’s reasonable range for overhead spending.

-Crossroads Christian Communications has $2.1m in total funding reserves, of which $50k is donor-endowed.
-Excluding donor-endowed funds, Crossroads can cover 16% or two months of annual program costs.
+Crossroads has $3.2m in total funding reserves, once $99k of debt is accounted for.
+Crossroads could cover four months of its annual program costs with its reserves.

 This charity report is an update that has been sent to Crossroads Christian Communications for review.
 Changes and edits may be forthcoming.